Installation on a local computer

 Instead of using a release, you can also install FBPIC from the sources, by cloning the code from Github, and executing python3 -m pip install . from the main directory.
 A shortcut for this is: python3 -m pip install git+https://github.com/fbpic/fbpic.git.

-• Optional: In order to be able to run the code on a GPU, install the additional package cudatoolkit and cupy – e.g. using CUDA version 11.0:
+• Optional: In order to be able to run the code on a GPU, install the additional package cupy as well as dependencies needed to enable GPU support in numba.

 Warning